itsthatblackhat/J.A.R.V.I.S-O/devnotes.md

 ## Introduction

-Jarviso, reimagined as "JARVISO" (Jarvis - Official), epitomizes a blend of sophisticated neural networks, the linguistic depth of WordNet, and the prowess of OpenAI's GPT.
+Jarvis, reimagined as "JARVISO" (Jarvis - Official), epitomizes a blend of sophisticated neural networks, the linguistic depth of WordNet, and the prowess of OpenAI's GPT.
 Crafted to be more than just an AI, it's a personal AI concierge, continually evolving for richer, context-aware interactions.

 ---